Class: Paladin (Blackguard)

 - Big Brother Worship: His hero worship of his elder brother Gamaz and desire not to hurt his feelings is what drives his personal quest and character arc.

 - Bittersweet Ending: His questline will either end with the problem solved, but at great personal cost, or with the problem abandoned at a lesser personal cost.
 His character ending in Baldur's Gate 2 concludes with either his innocence only being proven at the cost of his own life, with he and his wife (the player) dead, and their children forced into a life of vengeance... or with Rasaad abandoning the idea of returning to the Sun Soul monks and settling down as a new leader of the Twofold Trust, attracting monks tired of the more dogmatic Selûnite and Sharran orders.
 And in all endings, on the bitter side... no matter what, Alorgoth lives on to do harm to others.

 - Cain and Abel: A reasonably complex and nuanced version, but he's clearly the Abel, even if he ends up living.

-- Even Evil Has Loved Ones and Even Bad Men Love Their Brothas: His brother Gamaz can't bring himself to kill Rasaad and still tries to get him to join the Dark Moon monks.
-Doesn't stop him from getting initiates to attempt the job for him...
+- Even Evil Has Loved Ones: Is the loved one for his brother Gamaz, who can't bring himself to kill Rasaad and still tries to get him to join the Dark Moon monks.

-- Evil Counterpart: The Dark Moon cult compared to his Selūne sect, and going along with that the Dark Moon kit is the opposite of his Sun Soul kit.
+- Evil Counterpart: The Dark Moon cult compared to his Sun Soul sect, and going along with that the Dark Moon kit is the opposite of his Sun Soul kit.
 Gamaz becomes one of these to Rasaad, in a more specific sense.

 - Gameplay and Story Segregation: Despite being a Sun Soul monk in-game, he has the generic monk kit instead of the Sun Soul kit.
 There's a mod to fix this.